AirdroperUA/AirOS-docs/content/integrations/hardware/required/esc/index.md

 top = false
 +++

-ArduSub is designed to work with brushless and brushed Electronic Speed Controllers (ESCs) to control motors and [thrusters](../thrusters/).
+ArduPlane, ArduRover, ArduSub is designed to work with brushless and brushed Electronic Speed Controllers (ESCs) to control motors and [thrusters](../thrusters/).
 Different motor types require different ESCs, so the ESCs must match the motor type they are being used to control.

 ArduPilot does not support controlling both brushed and brushless motors at the same time.